- Common Sense Media

 IDEAL is an official Common Sense Media Supporter School.
-Common Sense Media a non-profit organization dedicated to helping children thrive in a world of media and technology by providing unbiased information, trusted advice, and innovative tools to help them harness the power of technology as a positive force in their lives.
+Common Sense Media is a nonprofit organization dedicated to helping children thrive in a world of media and technology by providing unbiased information, trusted advice, and innovative tools to help them harness the power of technology as a positive force in their lives.
 Common Sense Media provides professional development and resources for faculty and weekly tips for families to provide guidance for navigating and engaging with today’s social media in a safe and productive way.

-TedTalks are all about sparking curiosity and celebrating ideas, and IDEALTalks bring this same spirit to IDEAL by providing a platform for our students to investigate, research, consider, and present their own creative ideas, while simultaneously supporting students in developing 21st century communication skills.
+TED Talks are all about sparking curiosity and celebrating ideas, and IDEAL Talks bring this same spirit to our school by providing a platform for our students to investigate, research, consider, and present their own creative ideas, while simultaneously supporting them in developing 21st century communication skills.
 All IDEAL eighth graders explore a topic of interest and present a new idea, argument, invention, or solution to address an existing problem or concern.
-After drafting and rehearsing their presentations, students present an eight- to ten-minute speech during an Upper School Assembly.
-Just as in professional TedTalks, students incorporate video and slides into their presentations.
-Eighth graders have explored a variety of topics, from women in religion, photography, and basketball, to the power of slam poetry and the mistreatment of New York City's carriage horses.
+After drafting and rehearsing their presentations, students present an eight- to ten-minute speech during an Upper School assembly.
+Just as in professional TED Talks, students incorporate video and slides into their presentations.
+Eighth graders have explored a variety of topics, including women in religion, photography, basketball, the power of slam poetry, and the mistreatment of New York City's carriage horses

-IDEAL’s 1:1 laptop program in the Middle and High Schools provides equips each student with a Chromebook to foster productivity, research, and organization and to instill in our students the creativity, digital literacy, and communication and collaboration skills needed for success in the 21st century.
+IDEAL’s 1:1 laptop program in the Middle and High Schools equips each student with a Chromebook to foster productivity, research, and organization skills and to instill in our students the creativity, digital literacy, and communication and collaboration skills needed for success in the 21st century.

-IDEAL’s Responsible Use Policy and Honor Code provide the foundation for monthly conversations about digital literacy in advisory.
+IDEAL’s Responsible Use Policy and Honor Code provide the foundation for regular conversations about digital literacy in advisory.
 IDEAL is also partnered with Common Sense Media and is an official Common Sense Supporter School.
 As a result of our partnership, we provide a variety of trainings and resources on digital literacy for faculty, families, and students about using social media and digital tools ethically and productively.